 PCJE’s new Jewish Studies In-Service Teacher Training Program (JSITT) is designed to help complement a novice day school teacher’s classroom experience with systematic and forward-thinking pedagogy training.
-There are many Jewish studies teachers in day schools across North America who have the passion for Jewish texts and thrive in the classroom, but have not had the opportunity to formally study the content-specific pedagogies which are essential for maximizing student learning.
+There are many teachers in North America, those who are already teaching Jewish studies in a day school and those who would like to be, who have a passion for Jewish texts and an ability to engage with students meaningfully, but have not had the opportunity to formally study the content-specific pedagogies which are essential for maximizing student learning.
 As such, the Pardes Center for Jewish Educators has designed a program to enable them to do just that, while staying in their schools!

-JSITT is a 14-month teacher training program designed for Jewish studies teachers who, while already in the classroom, have never had the opportunity for formal pedagogy training.
+JSITT is a 14-month teacher training program designed for both Jewish studies teachers already in the classroom and those about to begin teaching, who have never had the opportunity for formal pedagogy training.

 The program runs for 14 months – beginning in July at Pardes and running through the academic year through the following August.